Zurc/Cruz-Jurado--personal-web-/README.md

-Hello-World
+Cruz Jurado (personal web)
 ===========

-This is my first repo, just to say Hello to all you folks!
+This repository is being used to track the development of Cruz Jurado (personal web) work.